biankatpas/bovespa-etl-pipeline/README.md

 # Usage

+**1. Extract Data**

-- Extract Data: Run the extraction process to retrieve data from the B3 website.
+Run the extraction process to retrieve data from the B3 website.
+Open your terminal in the repository's root, then run:

+`python3 -m app.services.extract.extract`

+**2. Ingestion and Trigger**

-- Ingestion and Trigger: Upload data to the S3 bucket to trigger the Lambda function.
+Upload data to the S3 bucket to trigger the Lambda function.

+Open your terminal in the repository's root, then run:

+`python3 -m app.services.load.load`

+**3. ETL Execution**

-- ETL Execution: Monitor the Glue job’s progress via AWS console.
+Monitor the Glue job’s progress via AWS console.

+**4. Querying Data**

-- Querying Data: Use Athena to run SQL queries against the refined data.
+Use Athena to run SQL queries against the refined data.

 # Prerequisites
 - An active AWS account.
 - AWS CLI and SDKs installed and configured.
 - Basic knowledge of AWS Glue, Athena, Lambda, and S3.
 - [LocalStack](https://github.com/localstack/localstack) for local simulation of AWS services (S3, Lambda, etc.), if desired.